tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 # enter the following line of code and function into your text editor (upper left panel), which should be empty
 rm(list=ls())

-#check whether number is triangular
+# function to check whether number is triangular
 isTriangular <- function(y){
   #triangular numbers (T) defined by n(n+1)/2, thus
   #y is triangular if the following is an integer